National emblem of China: History

-The national emblem appearing in modern times is often designed directly based on European heraldry.
-But in fact, the development of national emblem design in human society also has a long process.
-As a symbol of a country, even without the artistic concept of European heraldry, human beings will explore totem worship with similar concept in social practice.
-For example, there was no legal national emblem in the Qing Dynasty, but the "dragon" totem in the "Yellow Dragon flag" was widely used as a substantive national emblem in the official designs of the government such as silver coins and passports.

-In the early days of the people's Republic of China, there was also the design of the national seal with the nature of the national emblem.
-In ancient China, the national seal was the certificate of the emperors of the orthodox dynasties in previous dynasties.
-Its symbolic power and stamping effect were similar to that of the modern national emblem.
-When the people's Republic of China was just established, it also took the traditional seal designed based on the traditional seal as an official duty (for example, the national seal "seal of the Central People's Government of the people's Republic of China" in the National Museum of China), but later it was officially changed to the European round seal design.
+Republic of China

 Beiyang period

 The Empire of China during the Manchu-led Qing dynasty did not have an official state emblem, but the flag featured the azure dragon on a plain yellow field with a red sun of the three-legged crow in the upper left corner.
 It became the first national flag of China and is usually referred to as the Yellow Dragon Flag.

 Following the end of Manchu rule, new national symbols were deemed necessary by the leaders to represent the changed circumstances.
 The renowned writers Lu Xun, Qian Daosun, and Xu Shoushang from the Ministry of Education were tasked with designing a new national emblem.
 It was presented on August 28, 1912, and was adopted as national emblem in February 1913.
 President-Emperor Yuan Shikai continued its use during his short imperial reign from 1915 to 1916.
 The emblem is based on the ancient symbols of the Twelve Ornaments.
 These are first mentioned as already ancient in the Book of Documents by Emperor Shun, who was one of the legendary Three Sovereigns and Five Emperors.
 Oral tradition holds that he lived sometime between 2294 and 2184 BC.
 According to the book, the emperor wished for the symbols to be used on official robes of the state.